salesforce/BannerGen/README.md

 ```

 ### Model Weights Download
 You can login to your google account to download BannerGen models [here](https://console.cloud.google.com/storage/browser/sfr-bannergen-data-research).
-Please point `banner_gen.py` using `--model_path` to the local directory where you downloaded the models.
+Please point `banner_gen.py` using `--model_path` to the local directory where you downloaded the models, e.g., `./weights/`.
 The purpose of each model file can be looked up in `BANNER_GEN_MODEL_MAPPER`dictionary in `banner_gen.py`.

 ### Usage
 BannerGen targets to generate ad banners given a background image and multiple types of foreground texts. `banner_gen.py` serves as a demo file to illustrate how to initialize headless browser for rendering and how to import, configure, and call the two essential fuctions in each of the three banner generation methods.
 These two functions are `load_model` and `generate_banners`.
 To test a specific method simply assign `--model_name` and point `--model_path` to where you downloaded the model files.
 Rest of the arguments will be set to the default values and data stored in the repo `./test/` directory.